-Corné Strootman works on the fringe of landscape architectural research and filmmaking.
-His work explores the relationship between the atmospheres that flow forth from the bodily perception of space and the large-scale processes that steer and influence landscapes.
+Corné Strootman is a designer and researcher based in The Netherlands.
+As co-founder of KOLLEKTIEF he works in design practice, working on projects that fall between landscape architecture and urban design.
+Next to his work in practice, Corné develops experimental artistic projects on the fringe of landscape architecture, research and filmmaking.
+His work explores the relationship between the bodily perception of space and the large-scale processes that steer and influence the development of the landscapes around us.

-Strootman has a special interest in places that are often taken for granted or lay in the periphery of our daily lives, like industrial zones, infrastructure spaces and agricultural landscapes.
+Corné has a special interest in places that are often taken for granted or lay in the periphery of our daily lives, like industrial zones, infrastructure spaces and agricultural landscapes.
 In this context he uses film as a notational tool contribute to a discourse of the atmospheric experience and spatial development of these overlooked regions.
-His forthcoming short film “Painting a portrait: On the fringe of world heritage” revolves around an industrial zone near a UNESCO world heritage site.
+His latest short film “Painting a portrait: On the fringe of world heritage” revolves around an industrial zone near a UNESCO world heritage site.
+He currently works as EMiLA fellow at the École Nationale Supérieure de Paysage in Versailles.

 ‘Painting a portrait: On the fringe of world heritage’ (Film, 2020, screened at various symposia and cinemas)